Are the Web and Geo industries merging?

 Speaking at conferences is a great way to think about what you know in your industry and how you can share that information.
-A couple weeks ago, I was invited to speak at O’Reilly Fluent Conference in San Francisco, where I talked about web map libraries and emerging GIS technologies.
+A couple weeks ago, I was invited to speak at O’Reilly Fluent Conference in San Francisco, where I talked about web map libraries and emerging geo industries technologies.
 Here are some few discoveries and thoughts I had about the experience.

-A little bit about the conference: The annual Fluent conference aims to bring together developers that focus on Javascript and JS frameworks, as well as designers that work with CSS, HTML and SVGs.
+The annual Fluent conference aims to bring together developers that focus on Javascript and JS frameworks, as well as designers that work with CSS, HTML and SVGs.
 It appeals to both front-end and back-end developers.

 Why is it useful to focus on Javascript, CSS, and HTML?
-Well… Javascript holds the top spot for popularity on GitHub, as well as StackOverflow questions:
+Well, Javascript holds the top spot for popularity on GitHub, as well as StackOverflow questions:

 JavaScript (/ˈdʒɑːvɑːˌskrɪpt/; JS)is a dynamic programming language.
 It is most commonly used as part of web browsers, whose implementations allow client-side scripts to interact with the user, control the browser, communicate asynchronously, and alter the document content that is displayed.
 (Wikipedia 2016)